wearemav3rik/Mav3rik-Coding-Style-Guide/APEX/07-ACCESSING-RECORD-TYPES.md

 # Accessing Record Types

-To access record type IDs without using SOQL queries, we will use the following syntax:
+We like to access our record types without the need for extra queries.

 <br>